 - Avoid standing for long.

-- Avoid sudden movement in body, especially when standing up after being seated for long.
+- Avoid sudden movement in the body, especially when standing up after being seated for long.

 - Eat more frequently, albeit smaller portions.